JuanBM0308/JuanbaBlog/README.md

 🛠️ Current Technologies: Using the latest technologies in web development.

 🧹 Best Practices: Implementing standards and best practices in code.

-🌐 API Consumption: Integration with various APIs to display dynamic data.

 📂 Collection of Other Projects: Showcasing other projects I've completed.